LGBTQ history in New York: Other developments

-In 1888, the Everard Baths, a Turkish bath, was opened, and would gain a growth in reputation among homosexual men.
+In 1888, the Everard Baths, a Victorian Turkish bath, was opened, and would gain a growth in reputation among homosexual men.

 In 1895 a group of self-described androgynes in New York organized a club called the Cercle Hermaphroditos, based on their wish "to unite for defense against the world's bitter persecution".
 The group included Jennie June (born in 1874 as Earl Lind), who described herself as a "fairie" or "androgyne", which to her meant an individual, as she said, "with male genitals", but whose "psychical constitution" and sexual life "approach the female type".